 Blood meal offers a host of benefits for garden soil, plant health, and the environment.

-- High organic nitrogen content.
+- Provide high organic nitrogen content.
 In order to raise plants with lush foliage, nitrogen is critical.
 If you’re growing organically, blood meal is the most affordable and efficient plant food for nitrogen-hungry plants.

 - Grow healthier plants.
 A steady supply of organic plant food nourishes plants more efficiently than the up and down levels provided by water soluble alternatives.
 Blood meal can help you grow a healthier, more vibrant garden.